pypa/packaging.python.org/source/projects.rst

 Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.
-It consists in part of the functions in the packaging Python package, which was intended to be released as part of Python 3.3, but was removed shortly before Python 3.3 entered beta testing.
+It consists in part of the functions from the `distutils2 <https://pypi.python.org/pypi/Distutils2>`_ project, which was intended to be released as ``packaging`` in the Python 3.3 stdlib, but was removed shortly before Python 3.3 entered beta testing.

 .. _twine: